 The older population make up a significantly large proportion of Queensland voters.
-The Australian Bureau of Statistics estimated Queensland's resident population aged 50 years and over to 1.66 million at 30 June 20181.
-This represents 50 percent of the 3,319,644 people enrolled to vote as at 31 October 20192.
+The Australian Bureau of Statistics estimated Queensland's resident population aged 50 years and over to 1.8 million at June 20211.
+This represents 48.5 percent of the adult population.